microsoft/aroworkshop/_entries/03-10 aso-blobstore.md

 parent-id: lab-clusterapp
 ---

+# Integrating with Azure services

+So far, our OSToy application has functioned independently without relying on any external services.
+While this may be nice for a workshop environment, it's not exactly representative of real-world applications.
+Many applications require external services like databases, object stores, or messaging services.

+In this section, we will learn how to integrate our OSToy application with other Azure services, specifically Azure Blob Storage and Key Vault.
+By the end of this section, our application will be able to securely create and read objects from Blob Storage.

+To achieve this, we will use the Azure Service Operator (ASO) to create the necessary services for our application directly from Kubernetes.
+We will also utilize Key Vault to securely store the connection secret required for accessing the Blob Storage container.
+We will create a Kubernetes secret to retrieve this secret from Key Vault, enabling our application to access the Blob Storage container using the secret.

+To demonstrate this integration, we will use OSToy to create a basic text file and save it in Blob Storage.
+Finally, we will confirm that the file was successfully added and can be read from Blob Storage.

 ## Azure Service Operator (ASO)

 The [Azure Service Operator](https://azure.github.io/azure-service-operator/) (ASO) allows you to create and use Azure services directly from
 Kubernetes.
 You can deploy your applications, including any required Azure services directly within the Kubernetes framework using a familiar structure to declaratively define and create Azure services like Storage Blob or CosmosDB databases.

-In order to illustrate the use of the ASO on ARO, we will walk through a simple example of creating an Azure Blob Storage container, connecting to it with OSToy, upload a file to it, and view the file in our application.
-Interestingly, this part of the workshop will also use Azure Key Vault to store secrets that the application can use to access Azure services.
-We will store the secret needed to access the Blob Storage in Azure Key Vault and then mount the secret from there into our cluster for the OSToy application to use.
+## Key Vault

+Azure Key Vault is a cloud-based service provided by Microsoft Azure that allows you to securely store and manage cryptographic keys, secrets, and certificates used by your applications and services.

 ### Why should you use Key Vault to store secrets?
 Using a secret store like Azure Key Vault allows you to take advantage of a number of benefits.